testOrg197/reading-notes/README.md

 - Recursion can also be seen as self-referential function composition.
 We apply a function to an argument, then pass that result on as an argument to a second application of the same function, and so on.
 Repeatedly composing attach_head with itself is the same as attach_head calling itself repeatedly.
 - Python doesn’t have support for tail-call elimination.
 As a result, you can cause a stack overflow if you end up using more stack frames than the default call stack depth

+### *Linked List Reading*

+What is a data structure?

+- A data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data.
+Examples include: variables, arrays, hashes, and objects How is a Linked List different from an array?

+Arrays are more rigid, more difficult to change & memory management

+- Arrays are static data structures where linked lists are dynamic

+What is one benefit a Linked List has over an array?

+- It is simpler to change a linked list than it is to change an array What data does a Node hold in a Doubly Linked List?

+- Sequentially linked records

+What would you use to implement a Linked List data type? (object, function, class, variable…?)

+- I believe we’d use a class to create a constructor for adding items to the linked list.